riverroger/pyprojects/README.md

-Hello this is the readme for the test branch.
+Hello this is my collection of school mini python projects.